-Cranberry Jello Salad is a holiday favorite molded jello dessert, with raspberry jello, cranberry sauce, pineapple, and orange zest.
+Cranberry Jello Salad is a holiday favorite!
+Easy jello salad recipe made with raspberry jello, cranberry sauce, pineapple, and orange zest.

 This Christmas or Thanksgiving dinner, spruce up your holiday table with a festive and beautiful dessert.
-Cranberry Jello Salad is as impressive to eat as it is to look at, and is an incredibly easy recipe to follow.
-Even though gelatin salad isn’t a traditional dessert in a lot of houses, Cranberry Jello Salad may just end up being one of your family favorites.
+Cranberry Jello Salad is as impressive to eat as it is to look at, adding a pop of holiday color and a whole lot of holiday flavor.
+Cranberry Jello Salad may just end up being one of your family’s favorite way to enjoy the festive berry.

 You can also change up the flavors and add ins based off of the general flavors of what you’re serving it with.
 Feel free to experiment with it to come up with your family’s perfect recipe that will become a tradition for years to come.
 If you add a few more spices to the mix you can even use this as a sauce in place of cranberry sauce.